Eric-Vaughn/lights-out-puzzle-solver/TO-DO.md

 # TO-DO
+## Emoji Key
++ ✅ — Completed task
++ ❌ — Incomplete task
++ ⚠️ — Work-in-progress task
++ 🤖 — AI helped significantly with this task
++ No Emoji — A task that has not been attempted yet and/or sub-task information
 ## General TO-DO
 + ✅ Make a working, click-able grid
 + ✅ Added a favicon to project
-+ Update README.md file (close to being done with project, only need Linear Equations solve f())
++ ⚠️ Update README.md file (close to being done with project, only need Linear Equations solve f())
 + + Add sections:
 + + + Reflection (how was this project, overall?)
 + + + Improvments (what could be improved upon with this application?)